 Means of Assessment

-Evaluation will be carried out in accordance with Douglas College policy and will include both formative and summative components.
+Evaluations will be carried out in accordance with Douglas College Policy and will include both formative and summative components.
 Evaluation will be based on some or all of the following:

 - journal writing;